hyprwm/hyprland-wiki/content/nvidia/_index.md

 1. `nvidia-utils`:
    The userspace graphics drivers.
    You need this for pretty much everything on your system, and we do not recommend running your computer without it.
-   If you are also using the "multilib" or "lib32" packages for gaming, Steam, Wine, etc, then you also require `lib32-nvidia-utils`.
+   If you are also using the "multilib" or "lib32" packages for gaming, Steam, Wine, etc., you also require `lib32-nvidia-utils`.
 1. `egl-wayland` (`libnvidia-egl-wayland1` and `libnvidia-egl-gbm1` on Ubuntu):
    This is required in order to enable compatibility between the EGL API and the Wayland protocol.
    This should already be installed on most distros.